balderdashy/sails-docs/reference/waterline/datastores/sendNativeQuery.md

 ```

 ### Notes
 > + This method only works with SQL databases.
-If you are using another database like MongoDB, use [`.manager`](http://sailsjs.com/documentation/reference/waterline-orm/datastores/manager) to get access to the raw MongoDB client, or [`.driver`](http://sailsjs.com/documentation/reference/waterline-orm/datastores/driver) to get access to the static, underlying db library (e.g. `mysql`, `pg`).
+If you are using another database like MongoDB, use [`.manager`](http://sailsjs.com/documentation/reference/waterline-orm/datastores/manager) to get access to the raw MongoDB client, or [`.driver`](http://sailsjs.com/documentation/reference/waterline-orm/datastores/driver) to get access to the static, underlying db library (e.g. `mysql`, `pg`, etc.)

 <docmeta name="displayName" value=".sendNativeQuery()">
 <docmeta name="pageType" value="method">